Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

 - Ming Dynasty (1368 – 1644 AD)

-One of the legends around this festival goes back to the 1368 AD.
-This was the time of the Ming Dynasty when Emperor Zhu Yuanzhang introduced the Lantern Festival.
+One of the legends surrounding this festival dates back to 1368 AD.
+This was during the Ming Dynasty when Emperor Zhu Yuanzhang introduced the Lantern Festival.
 According to the stories, the Emperor ordered the citizens to place thousands of lanterns in the Qinhuai River.

 Since then, it has become a tradition that Chinese people follow every year for the Spring season.